brmson/dataset-factoid-curated/README.md

     to treat this dataset as "blind" and do not analyze or optimize performance for individual questions in this dataset!

+  * ``trecnew-raw-test.tsv`` is a variant of the *test* split that is not curated, also containing questions we have removed from the dataset during curation and their original phrasings and validation regexes;
+    it contains the TREC 2002, TREC 2003 year datasets.
+This dataset is meant for reporting system performance in the context of papers that do not use our curated data.

 (Some small portion of questions may be left out of the splits; these are left reserved for future use, e.g. as part of a validation dataset.)